busytex/busyide/README.md

 24. timer for auto-save https://stackoverflow.com/questions/5766263/run-settimeout-only-when-tab-is-active
 25. auto-open a single tex/t file in the current directory
 26. selection is unchanged when going inside a directory
+27. Disposing an opened model, do not close upon renaming

 ```shell
 # https://github.com/xloem/emterm